“Joel, I can’t stress this enough, you need to reconsider this decision before it’s too late.” Richard Collins said.

 “Wow, that’s pretty dramatic Dad.
-Are you about to tell me about the secret society I’m going to be inducted into?
+Are you going to tell me all about the secret society I’m going to be inducted into?
 Do I get to learn the special handshake so I can gain entry into their lair?
 I’m sorry Dad, I’m not trying to make a joke out of this, but I really doubt that one Collins son heading off to culinary school, instead of an Ivy League law school, isn’t going to radically shift the course of the country.
 Look, you and Mom have always told me that I should make the choices that make me happy.
 I’m just following that advice now, so it’s not some rebellion or acting out, it’s me doing what I truly want to.”
 Joel said.

 “Back when your mother and I said that, we were talking about what little league sport you wanted to join, not your life’s work.
 Joel, you are destined to be an influencer of other men, the kind of man who others look to for their own direction.
 I’m not disparaging the culinary profession Joel, but it certainly isn’t what we tried to set you up for.
 You went to the best schools, you had the best mentors and guidance we could get for you, and that wasn’t so you could become a chef.
 It was because your mother and I both believed that someday you’d become the kind of man that we both knew you could be.”
 His father told him.